eugenesvk/bypass-paywalls-chrome-clean/README.md

 -If WSJ stops working try removing all wsj.com site cookies.\
 -For The Denver Post turn off uBlock.\
--If a site doesn't work trying turning off uBlock and refreshing.
+-If a site doesn't work try turning off uBlock and refreshing.